MendyK/BWSegmentedControl/README.md

 ````

-Initialize the segmented control with those arrays and add as a target.
+Initialize the segmented control with those arrays and add `self` as a target.
 Then call `sizeToFit` so it can decide its own size.
 ````smalltalk

 BWSegmentedControl *segmentedControl = [BWSegmentedControl segmentedControlWithImages:images titles:titles];